How to Study in Paris for International Students

 If you’re going to study in Paris, you will need to apply for a student visa in France

 In this section, let’s briefly discuss the requirements needed and how you can apply for a student visa in France.
-If you’re going to stay here for your studies, you will need to obtain a long-stay visa.
+If you’re going to stay here for your studies, you will need to obtain a Long-stay Visa.

 To start your student visa application in Paris, you will need to present the following:

-5. Proof of health insurance
+5. Proof of funds

 6. Proof of accommodation